Hello, my favourite readers 🙂

 So I have just created the BEST Travel Resources for 2018 and beyond.
 It comes with $50 FREE Airbnb travel credit as well!
 This is a collection of the best travel resources when it comes to flights, accommodation, gear, travel insurance, and more.
 Read it here.

 I also like to feature unique stories here on the blog.
 The last one was well-received so, I’m back with another one.
-This time it’s a Solo female traveler and her unique story and pictures in her own words.
-If you are interested, you can also send me your unique travel story using contact form at the bottom of this article or email firstname.lastname@example.org
+This time it’s a Solo female traveller and her unique story and pictures in her own words.

-If you are new and not sure what I am talking about, you can sign up here to be on my insider list of epic travelers.
+If you are new and not sure what I am talking about, you can sign up here to be on my insider list of epic travellers.

 Now without further ado, let’s begin!